Overview & Background

-Adjusting the name, color, type, permission, and order of the task statuses unlocks a wide variety of potential use-cases.
+Adjusting the name, colour, type, permission, and order of the task statuses unlocks a wide variety of potential use-cases.
 For example, let's say that you would like to track specific issues for the punch process; you can set up an easy workflow to track work from 'Pre-Punch' to Approval.

 In the example below, the 'Open (Default)' status is 'pre-punch'-- this is the default status when the task is created.
 The Task status will be moved to 'Defect', and thus 'Scheduled' when the issue is identified and work has begun.
 'In-Progress' and 'Approved by Sub' is Tracked, as you'll use the date this status was adopted in reporting and filtering (We've also made sure that only Admins and Members can change tasks to the 'Approved by Sub' status).
 Finally 'Approved by GC' is 'Verified' and 'Admin-only' to confirm that the issue is fully resolved:

 After you choose to 'Save', the Statuses are on-display and ready to use under the Task attributes:

 And are on display within the Kanban view:

 In addition, you will be able to leverage these within Task Filters, within Reports, and on the Task analytics views.
 Think of custom task statuses as the essential way to define the appropriate workflow for what you would like to track within your project.